Myths of Childhood Abuse:

 “Offenders only target certain kinds of children” – partly true – some offenders are ‘preferential’ to age, gender, looks or body size, but others are ‘opportunistic’.

-“Offenders are mentally deficient” – not true – most are actually very clever given the detailed plans they make to groom and the excuses they can come up with to rationalise offending.
+“Offenders are uneducated or have low intelligence” – not true – most are actually very clever given the detailed plans they make to groom and the excuses they can come up with to rationalise offending.